 - herpes infection of your eye.

-FDA pregnancy category C. It is not known whether loteprednol is harmful to an unborn baby.
-Before taking this medication, tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether loteprednol will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

-It is not known whether loteprednol ophthalmic passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+It is not known whether loteprednol passes into breast milk or if it could harm a nursing baby.
+Tell your doctor if you are breast-feeding a baby.

 How should I use loteprednol ophthalmic (Alrex)?

-Do not use this medication for longer than 2 weeks unless your doctor tells you to.
+Do not use loteprednol for longer than 2 weeks unless your doctor tells you to.

 Wash your hands before using the eye drops.

 - Tilt your head back slightly and pull down your lower eyelid to create a small pocket.
 Hold the dropper above the eye with the tip down.
 Look up and away from the dropper and squeeze out a drop.

 - Close your eye and gently press your finger to the inside corner of the eye for about 1 minute, to keep the liquid from draining into your tear duct.